Technologicat/unpythonic/doc/macros.md

 ## Meta

-Is this just a set of macros, a language extension, or a compiler for a new language that just happens to be implemented in MacroPy, à la *On Lisp*?
+Is this just a set of macros, a language extension, or a compiler for a new language that just happens to be implemented in `mcpyrate`, à la *On Lisp*?
 All of the above, really.

 ### The xmas tree combo